vanGoghhh/tp/docs/UserGuide.md

 ![Find Can Step 1](images/findCan1.png)

 Step 2.
-The *CANdidates* application will show the following message in the *result display*
+The *CANdidates* application will show the following message in the *result display*.
 >1 candidates listed!

-:memo: *If you were on the "Jobs" tab, the application will automatically direct you to the "Candidates" tab.*

 Step 3.
-The application will display candidates with all matching fields in the *main list*.
+The application will show candidates with all matching fields in the *main list*.

 ![Find Can Step 2](images/findCan2.png)